digas99/as-project/api/README.md

 ## Get Only Specific Keys

-When making any HTTP request, providing the URL Parameter *keys* will only show those specific keys.
+When making any HTTP request, providing the URL Parameter *"keys"* will only show those specific keys.

 As an example, the following HTTP Request